telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownTree.md

                     To customize the collapse animation you can use the CollapseAnimation property.

-###  CollapseAnimation `AnimationSettings`

-Gets the settings for the animation played when the dropdown closes.

-#### Remarks
-Use the CollapseAnimation property to customize the expand
-                    animation of RadDropDownTree.
-You can specify the Type and
-                    Duration.
-                    To disable collapse animation effects you should set the Type to
-                    AnimationType.None.
-                    To customize the expand animation you can use the ExpandAnimation property.

-###  EnableScreenBoundaryDetection `Boolean`

-Determines whether the Screen Boundaries Detection is enabled or not.

-###  DataBindings `List`1`

-Gets the settings the data binding setting for the RadDropDownTree.

-#### Remarks
-The following property is used in WebService scenarios.

-###  ClientNodeTemplate `String`

-Gets or sets the HTML template of a DropDownNode when added on the client.

-###  EmbeddedTree `RadTreeView`

-Gets a reference to the embedded tree

-#### Remarks
-RadTreeView control is integrated in the RadDropDownTree.

-###  OnClientLoad `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after the RadDropDownTree client-side object is initialized.

-#### Remarks
-If specified, the OnClienLoad client-side event handler is
-                called after the DropDownTree is fully initialized on the client.A single parameter - the dropdowntree client object - is passed to the handler.This event cannot be cancelled.

-###  OnClientDropDownOpening `String`

-The client-side event that is fired before the dropdown of the DropDownTree is
-            opened.

-#### Remarks
-The event handler receives two parameter: the instance of the DropDownTree
-            client-side object and event args.
-The event can be cancelled - simply set  args.set_cancel to true args.set_cancel(true); from the event handler and the DropDownTree dropdown will not be opened.

-###  OnClientDropDownOpened `String`
+###  ExpandNodeOnSingleClick `Boolean`

+Gets or sets a value indicating whether the DropDownNodes expands on single click.

+###  FilterSettings `DropDownTreeFilterSettings`

+Used to customize filtering of the RadDropDownTree.

+###  Footer `WebControl`

+Get a footer of
+            RadDropDownTree.

+###  FooterTemplate `ITemplate`

+Gets or sets the  that defines the  footer template.

+###  FullPathDelimiter `String`

+Gets or sets a value indicating the delimiter in FullPath text mode.

+###  Header `WebControl`

+Get a header of
+            RadDropDownTree.

+###  HeaderTemplate `ITemplate`

+Gets or sets the  that defines the  header template.

+###  IsSkinSet `String`

+For internal use.

+###  Localization `DropDownTreeButtons`

+Gets the localization.

+###  LocalizationPath `String`

+Gets or sets a value indicating where RadDropDownTree will look for its .resx localization files.

+###  ODataDataSourceID `String`

+Gets or sets the ODataDataSource used for data binding.

+###  ODataDataSourceID `String`

+Gets or sets the ODataDataSource used for data binding.

+###  OnClientClearButtonClicked `String`

+Gets or sets the name of the JavaScript function called on clear button clicked

+###  OnClientClearButtonClicking `String`

+Gets or sets the name of the JavaScript function called on clear button clicking

+###  OnClientDropDownClosed `String`

 The client-side event that is fired after the dropdown of the DropDownTree is
-            opened.
+             closed.

 #### Remarks
 The event handler receives two parameter: the instance of the DropDownTree
              client-side object and event args.
-The event cannot  be cancelled.
+The event can not be cancelled

 ###  OnClientDropDownClosing `String`